init4/huawei_pvoutput/README.md

 - Edit 'huawei_pvoutput_upload.sh' to set your PVoutput.org system and API key
 - Build the docker container with 'docker build -t huawei_pvoutput .'
 - Run the docker container with 'docker run -d --restart always --name huawei_pvoutput huawei_pvoutput'

+## Todo

+- Populate other fields supported by the PVOutput API such as voltage